2020 U.S. Figure Skating Championships: World Championships

 The 2020 World Figure Skating Championships will be held in Montreal, Quebec, Canada from March 16–22, 2020.
 U.S. Figure Skating announced the team on January 26.

 Four Continents Championships

 The 2020 Four Continents Figure Skating Championships will be held in Seoul, South Korea from February 4–9, 2020.
 U.S. Figure Skating announced the team on January 26.

 World Junior Championships

 Commonly referred to as "Junior Worlds", the 2020 World Junior Figure Skating Championships will take place in Tallinn, Estonia from March 2–8, 2020.
 U.S. Figure Skating announced the men's and ladies' selection camp roster on January 26.
 The entire team was announced on January 29.

-U.S. Figure Skating invited the following skaters to a selection camp for Junior Worlds.

 Winter Youth Olympics

 The 2020 Winter Youth Olympics were held in Lausanne, Switzerland from January 10–15, 2020.
 The team was announced on December 17, 2019, as the U.S. Championships were held after the Winter Youth Olympics.